BenMorel/XMLStreamer/README.md

 });
 ```

+This requires the [SimpleXML](http://php.net/manual/en/book.simplexml.php) extension, which is enabled by default.

 ### Return value

 If the document is valid, after all nodes have been processed, `stream()` returns the number of imported nodes.